The Best Auto Insurance Companies 2026

 • Rates may vary significantly by location

 Travelers excels at providing affordable full coverage insurance, with rates particularly competitive for middle-aged drivers with clean records.
 The company maintains strong renewal rates, indicating high customer loyalty and satisfaction.
 With a superior A++ AM Best financial strength rating, policyholders can trust that Travelers will be there when claims need to be paid.
-Learn more about comparing insurance ratings and reviews to understand how Travelers stacks up against the field.
+For a deeper dive into how each major insurer stacks up, see our best car insurance companies guide.

 2. USAA